 This alternative garage doubles as an experimental cultural space in the Bacalan district.
 Help yourself to tea or coffee, and wander around the vast hangar packed to the rafters with a mesmerising array of vintage curiosities including a bus.

-Combine your stay in Bordeaux with the considerable delights of Paris, pages 22-27.
-The French capital is just over two hours distance from Bordeaux by TGV.
+Combine your stay in Bordeaux with the considerable delights of Paris; the French capital is just over two hours distance from Bordeaux by TGV.